There is a difference between volunteering and engaging in an unpaid internship.

 Additional requirements apply to F-1 and J-1 students:

-We recommend that if you are engaging in an unpaid internship off -campus that you consider using Curricular Practical Training, Pre-Completion Optional Practical Training, or Academic Training (J-1 students).
+If you are engaging in an unpaid internship off -campus you SHOULD be using Curricular Practical Training, Pre-Completion Optional Practical Training, or Academic Training (J-1 students).

 Please ensure that your prospective supervisor is aware of these federal regulations and that you have assurances (preferably written) to that effect before you accept the position.
 We also recommend that F-1 students who do engage in unpaid internships have a letter from their academic advisor confirming that the internship is in the major field of study, and a letter from the employer confirming that there was no remuneration or any other type of compensation provided in any form during the (aforementioned) dates the student was participating in the internship.